 - requires 30 program credit hours.

-View the RN to Bachelor of Science in Nursing completion program information and degree requirements in the University Catalog.
+View the RN to Bachelor of Science in Nursing completion program information and degree requirements in the Academic Catalog.

-Completion of the following courses with an earned 'C' or better:
+- Successfully complete the following prerequisite courses or their equivalent with a grade of 'C' or better:

 - English Composition I,

 - Introductory Psychology

 - Have a cumulative GPA of 2.0 upon entry into the program (only includes coursework completed within the last 10 years).

 - Applicants are required to provide evidence of a valid, unencumbered RN license in the state where they plan to conduct their clinical experiences.